 For University funding, Broadcom “supports academic workshops around the world that foster innovation and insight and inspire leadership and collegiality among university students who are performing research in related fields of engineering, science and communications.”
 California universities are major beneficiaries of Broadcom funding, but the foundation supports prominent university engineering programs across the country and around the world.

-In addition to its giving areas, Broadcom also encourages volunteerism among its employees and has collaborated with outside organizations to develop additional STEM learning resources such as Design_CODE_Build, day-long, “scalable, out-of-school education experience for middle school students” on computer coding developed in partnership with the Computer History Museum.
-It is also a founding member of National STEM Funders Network, whose “STEM Ecosystem Initiative is a nationwide program designed to create opportunities for young people to have equitable access to education in science, technology, engineering, and math through formal and informal learning pathways.”
+Finally, the Broadcom Presents: Design_Code_Build program, developed in partnership with the Computer History Museum, seeks to make “software coding and applied mathematics skill-building accessible to middle school students” especially “under-served children and young women.”
+The foundation, a founding member of National STEM Funders Network, funds the STEM Ecosystem Initiative, “a nationwide program designed to create opportunities for young people to have equitable access to education in science, technology, engineering, and math through formal and informal learning pathways.”

 Broadcom’s funding is invitation only and does not accept unsolicited proposals or letters of interest.